akvanaparthy/Docugent/DEPLOYMENT.md

 ### Security

-1. **API Key Management**
+1. **LLM Server Management**

-   - Never commit API keys to version control
+   - Ensure your local LLM server is properly configured
-   - Use Vercel's environment variable system
+   - Use environment variables for configuration
-   - Rotate keys regularly
+   - Consider using a cloud-based LLM service for production

 2. **Input Validation**